Senior Apartments in 2024

 “research shows older adults who participate in senior center programs can learn to manage and delay the onset of chronic disease and experience measurable improvements in their physical, social, spiritual, emotional, mental, and economic well-being.”

-Finding the best senior apartment does take a bit of detective work.
-If you’re searching for senior apartments that aren’t based on income guidelines, you’ll need to check with privately owned apartments and senior living facilities.
-It’s helpful to make a list of independent living centers, active senior housing, assisted living facilities, and CCRCs near you (or where you’d like to live).
-That way, you can check off the housing managers you’ve spoken to and if the community includes senior apartments.
+Finding the best senior apartment takes a bit of detective work.
+If you’re searching for senior apartments without income guidelines, check with privately owned apartments and senior living facilities.
+It’s helpful to create a list of independent living centers, active senior housing, assisted living facilities, and CCRCs near you (or where you’d like to live).
+You should also consider any amenities you want access to.
+That way, you can check off the housing managers you’ve spoken to and whether or not the community includes senior apartments.

-Sometimes finding the best senior apartment is a team effort, so don’t be shy!
+Sometimes, searching for the best senior apartment is a team effort, so don’t be shy!
 Ask family and friends for help with research and apartment tours.
-Having outside opinions on the features and benefits you need may be useful.
+Having outside opinions on the features and benefits you need may be fruitful.

 Paying for Senior Apartments

-If you can pay out-of-pocket for a senior apartment, tally up all of your financial resources and outstanding debt.
-Many seniors choose to sell an existing home or take out a reverse mortgage to finance senior living.
-If this is an option, it will most likely cover the bulk of the living expenses.
+If you can pay out-of-pocket for a senior apartment, tally up your financial resources and outstanding debt.
+Many seniors sell an existing home or take out a reverse mortgage to finance senior living.
+If this is an option, it will likely cover most of the living expenses.
 Other solutions to help cover housing expenses include using Social Security benefits, dividends from investment income, and cashing in a whole life insurance policy.

 If you qualify as a low-income senior, it’s crucial to complete and submit your application for HUD-sponsored apartments or the Housing Choice Voucher program as soon as possible.
-As we mentioned earlier, low-income housing often has waitlists, which may be closed if the Public Housing Agency has more individuals signed up than can be helped in the near future.
+As mentioned, low-income housing often has waitlists, which may be closed if the Public Housing Agency has more individuals signed up than can be helped shortly.

 What Organizations Help Older Adults Find Senior Apartments?